lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

       %pollutantmean(specdata,sulfate,%ids(start=1,end=332))

-I'll leave implementation of the `%ids()` operator so it supports the equivalent of the colon operato rin R as an exercise for the reader.
+I'll leave implementation of the `%ids()` operator so it supports the equivalent of the colon operator in R as an exercise for the reader, noting that the solution includes use of the `%scan()` macro function.

 ## Appendix: the complete %pollutantmean() macro

+Here we put the three steps together in a single macro that produces the required output for the examples that are provided by the course instructors.

       %macro pollutantmean(directory,pollutant,id=);
          /*